top of page

 The presidency also got a makeover.
 Confederate leaders wanted stability without re-election battles, so they settled on a single six-year term.
 Jefferson Davis didn’t have to campaign, shake hands, or worry about political rivals gearing up for the next election cycle.
 The president also had a line-item veto, a tool that U.S. president still don’t have.
 Instead of being forced to accept or reject a whole bill, the Confederate president could cross out specific spending lines of a bill that they didn’t agree with.
 It was meant to stop waste and sneaking in special favors.

 Where the Confederacy really broke from the U.S. system was in federal power.
 Southerners had spent decades complaining that Washington acted like a bossy neighbor who wouldn’t mind his own business.
 Now they had their chance to cut the national government down to size.
 The Confederate Constitution trimmed federal authority in trade, taxation, and national planning.
-States kept far more independence and could push back when they thought Richmond overstepped.
+States kept far more independence and could push back when they thought Richmond (the Confederate capitol) overstepped.
 And pushed back they did.

 Constitution of the Confederate States.jpg